 - What if I switched the order of items in this series?

-- What if I eliminated phrases like “in my opinion” and “I believe” where they don’t really add anything of value?
+- What if I eliminated phrases like “in my opinion” and “I believe”?

-- What if I found a natural place to break this overlong paragraph or a way to combine two shorter paragraphs?
+- What if I found a natural place to break this lengthy paragraph or a way to combine two shorter paragraphs?